RosettaCommons/documentation/theta-lig.md

 Purpose and Algorithm
 =====================

-This application takes in a protein and ligand PDB files and outputs the "theta lig" value, which is the fraction of ligand that is exposed to the solvent in the complex.
+This application takes in a protein and ligand PDB files and outputs the "theta-lig" value, which is the fraction of ligand that is exposed to the solvent in the complex.
 See the referred paper for more details.

 References
 ==========